 Dr David Philip Green

-Dave is a Senior Research Associate on the project.
+Dave was a Senior Research Associate on the project.
 He is a Design Researcher with a background in participatory documentary making and Human Computer Interaction.
 His core role on in Design Research Works is to produce a series of documentary films relating to the world of Design Research.
+Dave left the project in early 2024 to go and work with the UK Centre for Ecology and Hydrology.